gabrieleteotino/bluish-capsule/content/project/datingapp/8-extending-the-api/1-extending-the-user-model.md

 dotnet ef migrations add ExtendedUserClass
 # Apply to the DB
 dotnet ef database update
-# Revert to a previous migration, reverse the canges made to the database
+# Revert to a previous migration, reverse the changes made to the database
 dotnet ef database update AddedUsers
 ```

 Some kind of operations are not supported by *Sqlite* so the update will fail.
-With other database (*SqlServer*, *MariaDB*, *Postgresql*) this operation just works.
+With other database (*SqlServer*, *MariaDB*, *Postgresql*) this operation works.

 If the database is just a development we can simply drop it and the recreate it.
 If this is not possible there are some workaround described in the page [SQLite EF Core Database Provider Limitations](https://docs.microsoft.com/en-us/ef/core/providers/sqlite/limitations).